gzwplato/fbdebugger/src/doc/_changelog.md

 -# Must-Have

-  - all current features cross-platform
+  - all features fo version 2.80 cross-platform
+  - Marks in source view for breakpoints
+  - Drag and Drop for text (ie log to notes)

 -# Nice-To-Have

-  - Marks in source view for breakpoints
   - Drag and Drop for files
-  - Drag and Drop for text (ie log to notes)

 -# Optional